 The Coroner may decide to report the death to the police or other authority to prevent similar deaths occurring in the future.

-In order to appeal a verdict of an inquest, you will need the expertise of a specialist lawyer.
+In order to appeal a concussion of an inquest, you will need the expertise of a specialist lawyer.
 The grounds for doing so can be extremely complex and an application for judicial review must be made within three months of the inquest date.